-OUR stories are 1200 to 3000 words long, although stories of up to 4000 words are welcome for our specials.
-Deeper, more emotional, stories tend to need more space than lighter ones.
+OUR stories are 1200, 2000 and 3000 words long, although stories of 4000 words are welcome for our specials.

-And don't forget our famous 10,000 word crime thrillers!
+And don't forget our famous 10,000 word crime thrillers, featured in every second special!

 Our readers like reading about people of any age.
 Don't fall into the trap of thinking we only use stories about grans and grandads, widows and widowers.
 Our readers also enjoy stories with up-todate, young themes.
 And remember, romance isn't only for the young!
 There's always a place for the lighthearted and humorous, too.